Table of Contents

 Captains are key members of the VUL community.
 They lead their teams on and off the field, and inspire them to better and fairer play.
 Captains are responsible for all players on their team, and provide a vital link between the VUL and their players.
 When resolving disputes or incidents, the VUL will usually contact captains rather than players directly.
 Captains are also asked to share VUL news and policies with their players, and pass players' questions and concerns to the VUL.

 Teams must have at least two Captains of different genders and one Rules Guru.
 See the Captains Guide for more info on team roles.
+All teams must send at least one captain to the Captain's Meeting.
+Captains who have less than 2 years experience as a Captain in the VUL must also attend a Captain's Clinic.

 Spirit of the Game is a fundamental part of ultimate, and a guiding principle for the VUL as a whole.